Community bushfire safety options on school premises

 Ferny Creek Primary School and Millwarra Primary School are the only Victorian schools that have a CFR in one of their school buildings.
 These buildings operate as their intended educational purpose, until activated as a CFR.

 The decision to activate CFRs will rest with the fire services through the State Response Controller, Regional Controller or Incident Controller, in accordance with local operating procedures.
-If there is a serious threat from bushfire or grassfire and a Watch and warning or recommendation to evacuate is issued or as otherwise determined by the Incident Control Centre or State Control Centre, the community will be permitted to occupy the building as a fire refuge.
+If there is a serious threat from bushfire or grassfire and a warning or recommendation to evacuate is issued or as otherwise determined by the Incident Control Centre or State Control Centre, the community will be permitted to occupy the building as a fire refuge.

 If the CFR is activated within school hours, the school’s staff and students have priority access to the refuge and school staff will provide a safe space for students and the rest of the public.